Board-Certified Urologist

-Prostate cancer screening is one of the most debated topics in modern medicine — and one of the most confusing for the men it actually affects.
+Prostate cancer screening age guidance is one of the most debated topics in modern medicine — and one of the most confusing for the men it actually affects.
 Should you get a PSA test at 45 or 50?
 What if your father had prostate cancer?
 What does it mean if your PSA is “slightly raised”?
 And why do some doctors recommend screening while others say it causes more harm than good?

 The confusion exists because the answer genuinely isn’t simple.
 Prostate cancer screening can save lives — but it can also lead to unnecessary biopsies, overdiagnosis of cancers that would never have caused harm, and treatments with life-altering side effects for disease that didn’t need treating.
-The key is not whether to screen, but who to screen, when to start, and how to interpret the results intelligently.
+The real question is not whether to screen, but who to screen, when to start, and how to interpret the results intelligently.

 As a urologist, I have this conversation with patients every week.
 This article gives you the same framework I use — an age-by-age guide that balances the genuine benefits of early detection against the real risks of over-investigation.